hdinkel/ELM-CPIB-2017/merged/complete.md

 # Basic protocol 1: explore the manually curated information for the p53 protein in the ELM DB

 The core of the ELM database is a repository of manually annotated motifs and instances.
-As of Dec 2016 ELM contains over 260? motif classes categorized into 6 different types: DOC (docking), LIG (Ligand binding), DEG (degradation), CLV (cleavage), MOD (post translational modifications and targeting/anchoring (TRG) motifs.
+As of December 2016, ELM contains over 260? motif classes categorized into 6 different types: DOC (docking), LIG (Ligand binding), DEG (degradation), CLV (cleavage), MOD (post translational modifications), and TRG (targeting/anchoring) motifs (Figure 1).
+(Should we explain here what annotation means in ELM?)
 These motifs are derived from various types of experiments reported in literature.
 Each manually annotated motif also has a set of bona fide instances (occurrences) of this motif.
 The motifs and motif instances have been uploaded by a large group of annotators from around the